Is TikTok Safe? A Guide for Parents

-But not everyone uses the app how it was intended.
-Just like other social media platforms, TikTok is quickly becoming a hotbed of abuses ranging from cyberbullying to sexploitation that parents should monitor with Bark.
-Here we dive into the app’s development and unpack what you need to know as a parent.
+Not everyone uses the app how it was intended.
+Just like other social media platforms, TikTok is quickly becoming a hotbed of abuses ranging from cyberbullying to sexploitation that parents should Here we dive into the app’s development and unpack what you need to know as a parent.

 What is TikTok?

 Users can contact anyone in the world due to the public nature of the platform.
-Although you can block or report others for inappropriate messages, TikTok has no broader parental controls.
-Even if you set your own account to private, you may still be exposed to sexual or violent content posted to the public feed.
+Fortunately, you can block or report others for inappropriate messages, and TikTok has recently introduced some parental controls.
+But even if you set your own account (or your child's) to private, both of you may still be exposed to sexual or violent content posted to the public feed.

-Cyberbullying is also a major issue.
+Cyberbullying is a major issue on TikTok.
 People can create multiple accounts, using aliases to target others they don’t like.
-Trolling is popular on TikTok, too — especially through the “Reactions” feature, which allows users to respond to videos with videos of their own.
+Trolling is popular, too — especially through the “Reactions” feature, which allows users to respond to videos with videos of their own.
 At its core, TikTok encourages expression through music, but sometimes people express things that are highly personal or sensitive.
 Kids who admit to depression are often met with dismissive and sarcastic reactions.
-Some are even publicly encouraged to commit suicide.
+Some are even publicly encouraged to kill themselves.

 TikTok also has a “Duets” feature, which has been exploited by sexual predators who use the platform to groom underage users.
 One user in particular, TheBudday, is notorious for performing suggestive duets with underage girls, sending them inappropriate reaction videos, and even attempting to meet up in real life.

 Fortunately, as of Nov.
 17, 2020, there are several ways parents can help protect their kids as they use TikTok, including:

 - Setting your child’s profile to private